shreytailor/parallel-scheduler/wiki/work_logs_individual/Simon.md

 ## Simon's Work Log

+### 08/08/2021
+Tested the release scheduler.jar file on a few test cases in two Linux Virtual Machines via using Oracle VM VirtualBox Manager.

+---

+### 07/08/2021
+Collobrating with Josh to work on the "Tools and Technologies" part of the milestone I report, modify the content inside of the report to allow extra space for details.
+Refactor, modify and polish the report for better readability.

+---

+### 05/08/2021
+Made a wiki page of team 7 at https://github.com/SoftEng306-2021/project-1-project-1-team-7/wiki/Wiki-Homepage

+---

 ### 04/08/2021
 Outline key points of Implementation, Development Process, Reflection and write up a draft for milestone 1's report.